TongBaoTran/CrowdfundingPlatform_Project/README.md

 # Crowdfunding Platform

-Create a simple website for "Crowd Funding", which allows users to create, edit, delete projects, donate to projects, write comments to projects.
+Create a simple website for Crowdfunding, which allows users to create, edit, delete projects, donate to projects, write comments to projects.

-Skills involved: Python (OOP and Flask), HTML, CSS, Database (Db2)
+Technologies involved: Python (OOP and Flask), HTML, CSS, Database (Db2)